tderso/eosuk.github.io/_posts/2022-12-15-update-on-floods.md

 author: The Honourary Treasurer
 authorTwitter: http://twitter.com/eafrasi
 gravatar:
-postFooter: Futher information could be obtained by calling +44(0)7867 727445 or at <a href="mailto:eosukcharityfund@gmail.com">eosukcharityfund@gmail.com</a>
+postFooter: All the photos on this page are courtesy of EWCV.
+Futher information could be obtained by calling +44(0)7867 727445 or at <a href="mailto:eosukcharityfund@gmail.com">eosukcharityfund@gmail.com</a>
 ---

 There was a major devastation of EWCV’s farm by another freak weather condition in July 2022.
 The unusual weather condition consisted of heavy rains, hailstone, flash floods and strong winds.
-The damage caused was far worse than that in July 2017 (to put a link here).
+The damage caused was far worse than that in [July 2017](/2017/07/25/July-2017-Update.html).
 Some classrooms had also their roofs damaged.
 The pictures, including the short video of the floods, say it more than can be said in words.